Zalkab/Plick/README.md

 2.
 # Doc
 ## Destroying objects
 To destroy objects you can use the method `DestroySelf`.
 Be aware that this will only remove then from the list, so they will technically still exist, leading to more memory usage.
-To completly remove the object use set the object `= null`.
+To completly remove the object set the object `= null`.
 ```cs
 if(object != null)
 {